Residue fields for a class of rational $\mathbf{E}_\infty$-rings and applications: Introduction

 Both these conditions are specific to the rational numbers.
 They fail away from characteristic zero, because of the existence of {power operations} \cite{homoiter, Hinfty}.

 The above theorems rely crucially on the noetherianness hypotheses.
 We will discuss various counterexamples in \S 8.
 These counterexamples are related to classical purity questions for Picard groups and \'etale fundamental groups for local rings.
-As a consequence, we produce new examples of Galois extensions of ring spectra, which seems to be of interest in itself.
+As a consequence, we produce new examples of non-algebraic Galois extensions of ring spectra in the sense of Rognes \cite{rognes}, which seem to be of interest in itself.